ilkkamtk/WSK/Week5/04-context.md

     export default ProtectedRoute;
     ```

     - This component is used to protect routes that require the user to be logged in.
-If the user is not logged in, the
-      component will redirect to the home page.
+If the user is not logged in, the component will redirect to the home page.
 13. Use `ProtectedRoute` in `App.jsx` to protect the necessary routes:

     ```jsx
-    // App.jsx
     import ProtectedRoute from './components/ProtectedRoute';

     ...